mattfaluotico/CountMySteps/README.md

-# Walk**it**out
+# Walkitout

 **This project will build, but missing the majority of it's features**

-Walk**it**out is a simplistic pedometer for the iPhone 5S.
+Walk **it** out is a simplistic pedometer for the iPhone 5S.
 Using the built in M7 motion chip, motion data for the past 7 days is stored on the device.
 This application reads the data and interprets it into steps, miles, and calories.